About lymphoma

 - a low level of platelets (thrombocytopenia), which means you bruise or bleed easily.

-For more information about all types of blood cancers and the role of blood cells, visit the Leukaemia Foundation.
+For more information about lymphoma and other blood cancers, visit Lymphoma Australia, or the Leukaemia Foundation.

 Types of blood cells